JanPauw/DisasterAlleviationFoundation/README.md

 ### Changed
 - Now using modals instead of full pages that contain only one form for one purpose.
 - Incorrect button labels.
+- Improved Form Validation to check for more cases.
 - Readme.md:
     - Updated to reflect notable changes to the application.